 To get around this, a number of studies have looked at health differentials between frequent donors and non-frequent donors.
 Frequent donors have better health and lower heart disease rates than non-frequent donors.

 Lowering iron through therapeutic phlebotomy (bloodletting) results in much lower cancer rates: 35% less, and a 60% lower risk of death from cancer.

 Coffee, tea, chocolate, and the Mediterranean diet

 Many studies have reported on the beneficial effects on health of coffee, tea, and chocolate.
 Frequent coffee drinkers have lower death rates, and high consumption of chocolate has the same effect, for example.

 It turns out that these all inhibit the absorption of iron from food.

-The Mediterranean diet, which emphasizes high intake of fruits, vegetables, fish, olive oil, and red wine, and low consumption of red meat, results in lower rates of heart disease and cancer than a typical Western diet.
+The Mediterranean diet, which emphasizes a high intake of fruits, vegetables, fish, olive oil, and red wine, as well as low consumption of red meat, results in lower rates of heart disease and cancer than a typical Western diet.

 The Mediterranean diet results in far lower levels of body iron, about half as much as in those eating a typical Western diet.
 The fruits and vegetables, olive oil, and red wine in the Mediterranean diet all inhibit iron absorption, and red meat, which is high in iron, isn’t consumed as much.